 With several major industrial and infrastructure projects underway, Brazil is also a focal point for battles over indigenous rights to land and water.
 The country has more rainforest cover than any other country on earth, and the Brazilian rainforest is home to the world’s greatest number of uncontacted tribes.
 However, with industry and agriculture expanding at a dramatic pace, deforestation is having a profound impact on the country’s indigenous communities, to the point where several tribes are on the verge of extinction.

 Among these tribes is the Awá.
-Few indigenous lands have seen as much pressure from illegal logging as the Awá forests in Brazil's eastern Amazon region, where forced displacement and violence, including documented murders, have caused the Awá population to dwindle to an estimated 350 people, approximately one third of whom remain uncontacted.
-As a result, Survial International has labeled the Awá "earth's most threatened tribe."
+Few indigenous lands have seen as much pressure from illegal logging as the Awá forests in Brazil’s eastern Amazon region, where forced displacement and violence, including documented murders, have caused the Awá population to dwindle to an estimated 350 people, approximately one-third of whom remain uncontacted.
+As a result, Survival International has labeled the Awá “earth’s most threatened tribe.”

-On Survival International's campaign website, you can take action by downloading a stencil to create posters, t-shirts, and street art in support of the Awá; ordering stickers to further spread the word; and donating to this important campaign.
+On Survival International’s website, you can take action by donating to this important campaign.
 The participation of students, artists, filmmakers, and celebrities has already brought crucial attention to the Awá struggle.
 But only continued pressure and solidarity will allow the Awá people to sustain their traditional way of life.

-Since 2008, we have stood in solidarity with indigenous opposition to the proposed Belo Monte Dam on the Xingu River in Brazil's Amazon.
-The dam, currently under construction, would be the world's third-largest hydroelectric dam if completed and have a disastrous impact on the thousands of indigenous people who rely on the Xingu River for survival, destroying the biodiversity of the river basin and depriving its people of their rights to a sustainable future.
-Indigenous peoples in the region have been continuously protesting against the dam and other destructive projects in the Amazon region, including a toxic gold mine that a Canadian firm has proposed to open in the vicinity of the dam.
+Since 2008, we have stood in solidarity with indigenous opposition to the Belo Monte Dam on the Xingu River in Brazil’s Amazon.
+Completed in November 2019, it is the world’s fourth-largest hydroelectric dam.
+Belo Monte’s disastrous impact is felt by the thousands of indigenous people who rely on the Xingu River for survival, destroying the biodiversity of the river basin and depriving its people of their rights to a sustainable future.
+For over a decade, Indigenous peoples in the region have been protesting against the dam and other destructive projects in the Amazon region, including a toxic gold mine that a Canadian firm proposed to open in the vicinity of the dam.